quixio/quix-docs/docs/platform/what-is-quix.md

 In addition to providing a complete solution, Quix also enables you to leverage third-party providers if your use case requires it.
 For example, while Quix can host all your Git repositories, you can also configure your environments to use third-party providers for this purpose, such as GitHub, Bitbucket, and Azure DevOps.

-Similarly Quix provides Quix-hosted Kafka, but you can also use Confluent Cloud or self-hosted Kafka options.
+Similarly, Quix provides Quix-hosted Kafka, but you can also use Confluent Cloud or self-hosted Kafka options.

 ## Quix architecture